Visit a Local Spa

 Queenstown’s compact town centre is ideal for exploring in the evening with a range of local retail stores, locally made arts and crafts, and galleries to browse.

-The pedestrianised streets make it easy to explore local stores at a relaxed pace, and the cool evenings are perfect for wrapping up and exploring with a hot chocolate in hand.
+The pedestrianised streets make it easy to explore local stores at a relaxed pace, and the cool evenings are perfect for wrapping up and exploring with a hot chocolate or mulled wine in hand.

 Go To The Movies

 Chill after a day up the hill at one of Queenstown's local cinemas.
-Reading Cinemas based on The Mall in downtown Queenstown will bring your back to your childhood, with the nostalgic smell of popcorn wafting through the air.
+Silky Otter is based in Remarkables Park in Frankton and will bring your back to your childhood, with the nostalgic smell of popcorn wafting through the air.

 For a different experience, head to Dorothy Brown’s cinema in Arrowtown where you'll find quirky arthouse and alternative films alongside blockbuster hits.
 Dorothy Browns also have an on-license which means a enjoying a cheese platter and glass of local wine or beer with your film is a must.
 Be sure to book ahead for popular films and on weekends.